Neil Thomson Hon. RCM

 Since March 2014 he has been the Principal Conductor and Artistic Director of the Goiás Philharmonic Orchestra in Brazil.
 The orchestra quickly developed a reputation for its dynamic performances, its broad repertoire (with special emphasis on Brazilian and contemporary music).
 In December 2018 the orchestra performed the South American premiere of Messiaen's monumental "Des Canyons aux Étoiles".
 This was a highlight in the development of the orchestra and an extremely important moment in the history of Brazilian orchestral music.
 The Goiás Philharmonic was awarded the Order of Rio Branco (the Brazilian equivalent of the Légion d'Honneur) by the Minister of Foreign Affairs in recognition of its enormous contribution to Brazilian music.

-Recordings include some discs the Royal Liverpoll Philharmonic Orchestra and London Symphony Orchestra.
-He is currently engaged on a project to record all 14 symphonies of Claudio Santoro as well as music by José Siqueira, Edino Krieger and César Guerra-Peixe with the OFG.
-Almeida Prado and Francisco Mignone with the São Paulo Symphony Orchestra, Santoro with the Gulbenkian Orchestra and Romantic Brazilian music for chamber orchestra with the English Chamber Orchestra, all for the Naxos series ‘Brazil in Concert’.
+Recordings include some discs the Royal Liverpool Philharmonic Orchestra and London Symphony Orchestra.
+He is currently engaged on a project to record all 14 symphonies of Claudio Santoro as well as music by José Siqueira, Edino Krieger and César Guerra-Peixe with the OFG, Almeida Prado and Francisco Mignone with the São Paulo Symphony Orchestra, Santoro with the Gulbenkian Orchestra and Romantic Brazilian music for chamber orchestra with the English Chamber Orchestra, all for the Naxos series ‘Brazil in Concert’.
 He also recorded Nigel Clarke’s ‘The Prophecies of Merlin’ with the ORF Vienna Radio Symphony Orchestra for Naxos.
 His recordings for Naxos Records received widespread critical acclaim.

 Orchestras conducted in recent years include the Vienna Radio Symphony Orchestra, English Chamber Orchestra, Seattle Symphony Orchestra, Klassische Philharmonie Bonn, Yomiuri Nippon Symphony Orchestra, Tokyo Philharmonic, Century Orchestra Osaka, Kansai Philharmonic, Sapporo Symphony Orchestra, Kyushu Symphony Orchestra, Lahti Sinfonia, Romanian National Orchestra, Britten Sinfonia, Ulster Orchestra, RTE Concert Orchestra, Orchestra of Gothenburg Opera, Aarhus Symphony Orchestra, Orchestra of Opera North, Sao Paulo Symphony Orchestra, Brazilian Symphony Orchestra, Minas Gerais Philharmonic Orchestra, Buenos Aires Philharmonic Orchestra, National Symphony Orchestra of Chile, Sanremo Symphony Orchestra, Sicilian Symphony Orchestra, Jalisco Philharmonic Orchestra, Orchestra Sinfonica di Bari and Jerusalem Symphony Orchestra.